"I love you more": Mercy Aigbe's hubby gushes as she's rated 3rd among actresses

-Mercy Aigbe Elated As She Emerges 3rd Highest Grossing Actressin 2023, Husband Heaps Encomium on Her
+Mercy Aigbe Elated As She Emerges 3rd Highest Grossing Actress in 2023, Husband Heaps Praises on Her

 - Mercy Aigbe has been named the third highest-grossing Nollywood actress for the year 2023